Marjayoun Airfield

 Marjayoun Airfield, also known as Al-Marj Airfield, Khiam Airfield or English Airfield, was a British airport which was constructed during World War II.
-It is located located 10 kilometres (6.2 mi) south of Metula, in the Marjeyoun District, Nabatieh Governorate in Southern Lebanon.
+It is located 10 kilometres (6.2 mi) south of Metula, in the Marjeyoun District, Nabatieh Governorate in Southern Lebanon.

 History

 In the late 1930s, a French plane crashed in the region, marking the first aerial history in the Marjeyoun District.
 The crash was in the same area where the airfield was planned to be built.

 The area was a major battleground where the Allied forces confronted the German army.
 It served as a major defensive position, especially if Egypt were to fall to the Germans or if they managed to advance to Palestine, Lebanon, and Syria.
 Consequently, the British army began construction defensive fortifications in the plains.
 It was also considered strategic to construct an airfield in the region.

 Military infrastructure project

 In 1942, construction of a road network to connect the future airfield to other villages commenced, with a daily wage of 1.5 lira for every worker.
 Hundreds of Lebanese workers from neighboring villages were employed and transported by British army trucks to Al-Marj and the surrounding areas.
 Constructing hangars, internal roads, and runways were done by camels transporting stone from nearby quarries in the Sarda area and Tall al-Nuhas.
 Afterwards, military posts were built to the east and west, accompanied by trenches, tunnels, and stone barriers set on concrete blocks to prevent enemy armored vehicles from intruding.
 In the entrance of the town of Khiam, a field hospital was constructed.
 All of this was facilitated under Allied supervision, and the final phase of the project was the construction of Marjayoun Airfield.